-It proved a costly miss for Gray and Spurs, Chelsea snatching a stoppage-time victory through a penalty of their own, Stein making no mistake with an emphatic effort to seal all three points for Chelsea.
+It proved a costly miss for Gray and Spurs, Chelsea snatching a stoppage-time victory through a penalty of their own, Stein making no mistake with an emphatic effort to seal all three points for the Blues.

 Chelsea 4-2 Tottenham – 2003